jxph025319/edx-documentation/en_us/shared/video/additional_video_options.rst

 Specify Additional Video Options
 #################################

-When you provide a video and transcript, you can also specify additional options, such as whether learners can download the video and transcript, video license options, and a start and stop time for the video.
+When you create a video component, you can specify additional options such as download options for the video and transcript, video license options, and a start and stop time for the video.

 .. contents::
   :local:
   :depth: 1

+.. _Enable Video and Transcript Downloads:

 ********************************************
 Enable Video and Transcript Downloads